andreww/fox/DoX/FoX_sax.md

 NB Note that *all* character data is reported, including whitespace.
 Thus you will probably get a lot of empty `characters` events in a typical XML document.

-NB Note also that it is not required that large chunks of character data all come as one event - they may come as multiple consecutive events.
+NB Note also that it is not required that a single chunk of character data all come as one event - it may come as multiple consecutive events.
+You should concatenate the results of subsequent character events before processing.

 * `endDocument_handler
       subroutine endDocument_handler()